tclahr/uac-docs/docs/index.md

 Disable root user check.
 Note that artifact collection may be limited.

+**--enable-modifiers**

+Enabling this option will cause UAC to run artifacts that change the current system state.
+Please refer to the [modifiers](#modifiers) section for more information.

 **--hostname**

 Specify the hostname to be used as part of the output name when %hostname% is used in --output-base-name.
 By default, UAC automatically attempts to identify the target system's hostname.